 I expanded the business, by using my social work and teaching skills to create, then to validate, toy history and toy making courses, for Infant and Junior Schools.
 This as part of the then growing, National Curriculum.

-Every month I would make enough toys to sell at Craft Events locally, and in the Cotswolds, then enough of my little toy-kits for my practical toy-making workshops at schools, museums and on historic sites.
+Every month I would make enough toys to sell at Craft Events locally, and in the Cotswolds.
+I would also produce enough of my little toy-kits for my practical toy-making workshops at schools, museums and historic sites.
 Eventually, I became Tudor Toymaker to English Heritage, and Victorian Toymaker for the National Trust and other museums.

 My little toy-kits could be completed by almost any child within 40 minutes.
 I made a range of about 40 different toys, which meant I could spend a whole day with a single class.